ngomebiz/ngomebiz.github.io/terms.md

 Last updated: March 12, 2026

-These Terms of Use govern your access to and use of the NgomeBiz mobile application (“the App”).
+These Terms of Use govern your access to and use of the Ngome Biz mobile application (“the App”).

-NgomeBiz is a software service that helps businesses manage invoices, track sales, maintain product inventory, and generate business reports and tax summaries.
+Ngome Biz is a software service that helps businesses manage invoices, track sales, maintain product inventory, and generate business reports and tax summaries.

 By using the App, you agree to these Terms.